 Jagger or Jäger?
 Google’s Update Unraveled

-Google Products and SEO Nov 04, 2005
+Google Products Nov 04, 2005

-After the past week, you may feel like you need a bottle of Jägermeister (Jäger) to digest the recent Google update.
-There’s even been some naming discussion by Danny Sullivan, Brett Tabke, Matt Cutts and others.
-While each has provided ample reasoning for their proposed name, I find Brett’s reasoning most compelling, so I’ll use Jagger.
+Google’s Update Unraveled – While each has provided ample reasoning for their proposed name, I find Brett’s reasoning most compelling, so I’ll use Jagger.

-What does the Jagger Update really mean?
-Matt Cutts has been providing regular “weather updates” on his blog, and based on that, reading I’ve done, and experience with our clients, Jagger seems to be an effort to increase the proportion of relevant content in the Google SERPs by removing some of the spam.
+Matt Cutts has been providing regular “weather updates” on his blog.
+Based on my reading, experience with our clients, and Jagger’s content, it seems to be an effort to increase the proportion of relevant content in the Google SERPs by removing some spam.

 Some of the most widely discussed elements include: